candyapplecorn/lokey/README.md

 #### Seeding the Database
   + ##### Whitelisting Activities
     + LoKey is not a dating app.
 Users should not be able to post activities like "m4w 19y/o bbw pref".
 LoKey will initially have common activities, after which more will be added.
+    + Common activities may be like:
+     - Catch
+     - Sculpting
+     - Painting
+     - Unicycling
+     - Banana Juggling

   + ##### Initial Events
     + The creators will place activities on the app's map.